opf/openproject/docs/getting-started/work-packages-introduction/README.md

 ![activity-work-packages](activity-work-packages.png)

-To notify other people about changes in your work packages activities, you can comment and type an The aggregation of changes in the Activity list can be configured in the [system administration](../../system-admin-guide/system-settings/display-settings/#time-and-date-formatting-aggregation-of-changes-in-activity).
+To notify other people about changes in your work packages activities, you can comment and type an @" infront of the username you want to inform and when you publish your message the person you have tagged will get a notification in OpenProject.
+The aggregation of changes in the Activity list can be configured in the [system administration](../../system-admin-guide/system-settings/display-settings/#time-and-date-formatting-aggregation-of-changes-in-activity).

 To find out more about the work package functionalities, please visit our detailed [user guide for work packages](../../user-guide/work-packages).